kimfucious/netlify-forms-formik/README.md

 # Netlify Forms with Formik

-This repo is to test and document how to get Netlify Forms working with Formik in a Create React App build.
+This repo was created to test and document how to get Netlify Forms working with Formik in a Create React App build and add ReCaptcah if desired.

 [Netflify](https://netlify.com) Forms is a super cool (and free) feature for sites hosted on their platform.